-This article is part of our onboarding program and is aimed towards new Full Members working in a Process Street organization.
-If you’re an administrator inviting new members, please forward this to them to help them get started, or this one for Guests.
+This article is part of our onboarding program and is aimed towards new Members working in a Process Street organization.
+If you’re an administrator inviting new members, please forward this to them to help them get started.

-If you’ve been invited to work in a Process Street organization as a full member, there are a few questions you might have about what you can and can’t do, and how to get started.
+If you’ve been invited to work in a Process Street organization as a Member, there are a few questions you might have about what you can and can’t do, and how to get started.

 In this article we’re going to look at:

-A full member is the next step down from an admin in an organization and can be given four different levels of access to that organization, depending on what they need to work on.
+A Member is the next step down from an admin in an organization and can be given four different levels of access to that organization, depending on what they need to work on.